-The System core contains the essential modules required for the operation of the Whiz80.
-Missing modules will prevent the Whizz80 computer from operating.
+The System core contains the essential modules required for the normal operation of the Whiz80.
+Missing modules may prevent the Whizz80 computer from functioning correctly.
 This core connects to the submodules by a system bus.

 Each module connects to the system bus.
 The following 6 modules make up the system core (5 standard, and 1 special)

 The power module supplies regulated power to the whole whizz80 system.
 Output of this module is via the system bus, and currently consists of +5v, ground and any reset signals.

 The clock module outputs a clock signal to the system bus that controls the timing of everything.
 A simple version of this module might just be an oscillator or a 555 timer, or it could be as complicated as a stepper single shot timer.
 As long as the output can generate a clean square wave.
 You could make many different types of clock modules, and simply swap them out to select your desired clock speed.